Tinkerforge/doc/en/source/Kits/CameraSlider/Construction_REDBrick.rst

    :align: center
    :target: ../../_images/Kits/kit_camera_slider_red_brick_step5_1500.jpg

+All four prepared MakerBeams form the holder:

+* Insert four 6mm bolts into the side of a prepared 60mm MakerBeam.
+* Fasten the corner brackets of the two prepared 150mm MakerBeams to the bolts with two lock nuts each.
+Ensure that the 12mm bolts on the 150mm MakerBeams and the corner brackets on the 60mm MakerBeams face into opposite directions.

+Repeat these steps for the second prepared 60mm MakerBeam.

 .. image:: /Images/Kits/kit_camera_slider_red_brick_step6_350.jpg
    :scale: 100 %
    :alt: Complete touchscreen holder
    :align: center
    :target: ../../_images/Kits/kit_camera_slider_red_brick_step6_1500.jpg

+Connect the completed holder to the uprights:

+* Insert two 6mm bolts into the bottom side of each of the two uprights.
+* Fasten the MakerBeam Corner Brackets on the holder to the bolts with two lock nuts each.

 .. image:: /Images/Kits/kit_camera_slider_red_brick_step7_350.jpg
    :scale: 100 %